Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 Mistakes often stem from stress: contradicting yourself, raising your voice, or improvising details.
 The emergency page explains general support options.

 Officials check consistency, not emotion.
-A calm tone and clear facts help the process move forward.
+A clear tone and clear facts help the process move forward.

 If you do not know an answer, say so rather than guessing.